-What type of manuscript you want to send to JPPRes?
+What type of manuscript do you want to send to JPPRes?

 a- Original article

 Original articles are the result of research studies describe a highly significant advancement in the particular field of Pharmacy or Pharmacognosy research.
 All papers are judged according to originality, novelty, quality of scientific content and contribution to existing knowledge.
-An Original Article may describe instrumental developments, innovative applications or strategies for problem solving with a multidisciplinary approach.
+An Original Article may describe instrumental developments, innovative applications or strategies for problem-solving with a multidisciplinary approach.
 Articles dealing with known analytical methods should offer a highly significant original application of the method, or results for novel analytes.
 References to the established technique must be given in the manuscript.
 Articles on fundamentals of measurement sciences may be theoretical in approach.
 There is no strict page limit, but we advise a maximum length of up to 6000 words including 20-30 references, plus 4-6 figures and 1-3 tables.
 Most importantly, paper length and content must be appropriate.
 Extensive tables, procedures, computer programs or animated graphics should be presented in form of Electronic Supplementary Material.
 JPPRes will not accept original articles that try to demonstrate antioxidant activity with a single test.
 Likewise, this type of article will not be accepted if it tries to demonstrate antimicrobial activity with a single test method.
 Mandatory write the original article in the existing template (template Original Article).

 b- Critical Review

 JPPRes only accepts Critical Review.
-For a Critical Review the expectation is to present and critically evaluate the current state of the field, with illustrative examples (not only from the author’s own work), to point the reader to trends and likely future developments and to give a selection of important references to the current literature.
+For a Critical Review, the expectation is to present and critically evaluate the current state of the field, with illustrative examples (not only from the author’s own work), to point the reader to trends and likely future developments and to give a selection of important references to the current literature.
 Simple literature surveys are not accepted.
-For a critical review we advise a length of approx. 9000 words, plus figures, tables, and references.
+For a critical review, we advise a length of approx. 9000 words, plus figures, tables, and references.
 Mandatory write the critical review in the existing template (template Critical Review).

 c- Short communication

 While other things remain the same as described above, these papers should be considerably small in contents respect to Original Article.
 Mandatory write the Short Communication in the existing template (template Short Communication).

 A short communication is for a concise, but independent report representing a significant contribution to Pharmacy or Pharmacognosy fields.
 Short communication is not intended to publish preliminary results.
 Only if these results are very original, of high interest and likely to have a significant impact will be considered for publication.
 Although JPPRes welcomes the submission of this type of article, fragmentation of a substantial body of work into a number of short publications is strongly discouraged.
 Unnecessary fragmentation is a valid reason for rejection of a Short Communication.